What is the ACL?

 What does an ACL injury mean to an athlete?

 When an athlete injures the ACL, it may mean losing an entire season of play.
-If the injury is severe enough, it could also lead to surgery resulting in long-term rehabilitation, a possible loss of scholarship funding, and emotional and mental impairment affecting the athlete’s quality of life.
+If the injury is severe enough, it could also lead to knee surgery resulting in long-term Physical Rehabilitation Treatment, a possible loss of scholarship funding, and emotional and mental impairment affecting the athlete’s quality of life.
 ACL injuries could additionally be a lifelong potential for future arthritis in the injured joint.

 Why does it occur more frequently in female athletes?